sebthom/oval/USERGUIDE.md

 other exceptions thrown instead of OVal\'s proprietary exceptions, e.g. JRE standard exceptions such as `IllegalArgumentException` or `IllegalStateException`.

-OVal\'s Guard class allows you to register an exception translator.
+OVal's Guard class allows you to register an exception translator.
 The exception translator defines a `translateException()` method that is executed for all occurring exceptions during runtime validation.
 This allows you to translate any `OValException` thrown during validation into another `RuntimeException` which will be thrown instead.
 As an example have a look at the